opentrustlabs/opentrust-identity/README.md

 - Is there already a Root Tenant
 - Is the search engine reachable and are the indexes available
 - Is a KMS strategy defined
-- Is the auth domain and are the MFA variables defined
+- Is the auth domain defined and are the MFA variables defined
-- Is there a SMTP server defined
+- Is there an SMTP server defined
 - Is there a security event callback URI defined

 If you are missing the last 2 of these, the system will generate warnings, but allow you proceed.
-If the others fail their checks then the system cannot be initialized.
+If the other checks fail then the system cannot be initialized.

 You will configure, in order: